theupdateframework/python-tuf/tuf/README.md

 managing the metadata that lists the targets, and minimizing the number of metadata files (and size) downloaded by the client.

-The delegate_hashed_bins() method has the following form:
+The `delegate_hashed_bins()` method has the following form:
 ```Python
 delegate_hashed_bins(list_of_targets, keys_of_hashed_bins, number_of_bins)
 ```

-Here is a full example of retrieving target paths to add to hashed bins, performing the hashed bin delegations, signing them, and finally adding restricted paths for some role.
+A complete example of retrieving target paths to add to hashed bins, performing the hashed bin delegations, signing them, and finally adding restricted paths for some role is provided next.
 ```Python
 # Get a list of target paths for the hashed bins.
 >>> targets = \